Satellite photo shows Russian troops were stationed in Chernobyl's radioactive zone

 Experts say the levels are not nearly enough to cause sudden radiation poisoning, but they could potentially elevate the long-term risks of cancer for the soldiers.

-"You shouldn't go into a contaminated site and have people camping out and digging in the dirt," says Kathryn Higley, a nuclear engineer and health physicist at Oregon State University.
+"You shouldn't go into a contaminated site and have people camping out and digging in the dirt," says Kathryn Higley, a radiation health physicist at Oregon State University.
 While the risk of developing cancer in the long term remains "very, very low," she says it shows Russia's disregard for the well-being of its own troops.

 A risky stopping place for troops